jonasheschl/SpellCheckers-Inc/magicians-agency/solution/solution.md

 }
 ```

-One such polyglot can be crated using XBM images.
+One such polyglot can be created using XBM images.
 XBM images are based solely on printable characters.
 Furthermore,
-the checks performed by `file` allow every line to be prefixed be a `#`.
-Sine `#` is used by libmagic as for comments
+the XBM checks performed by `file` allow every line to be prefixed by a `#`.
+Since `#` is used by libmagic for comments,
 the XBM image will not cause `file` to error out during mime checks.

 ### Overwriting the magic